Graduate Admissions

 de Breyne/Clarendon Award

-Up to three scholarships available which are linked to the University’s Clarendon Fund scheme, providing full fee and maintenance funding.
+Up to three scholarships are available which are linked to the University’s Clarendon Fund scheme, providing full fee and maintenance funding.
 These partnership awards are awarded solely on the grounds of outstanding academic merit.
 Awards are made for up to three years and are coterminous with University fee liability.
-Scholarships are renewed annually subject to satisfactory academic progress.
+There is an annual renewal of scholarships subject to satisfactory academic progress.

 Sloane Robinson/Clarendon Scholarship